 Each investment into yourself will make you more valuable, and each time you become more valuable, you will have more money to invest back into yourself, your skill sets, your connections, and eventually, income-producing assets that put even more money into your bank account.

-If you’re ready to bump up your income, here are six skills that you can make in yourself to immediately have higher income earning potential.
+If you’re ready to bump up your income, here are six skills that you can teach yourself to immediately have higher income earning potential.

 To summarize, the best way to invest your first $5000 is:

 - Invest some (or all) of your money into learning new, more valuable skills

 - Save more of your total income

 - Once you’ve saved $25,000 or more, start investing into cash flow producing assets

 - Reinvest your investment gains into new cash-flowing producing assets

 When you do this, you’ll exponentially grow your wealth over time.